GreenfieldVentures/Dwarf/README.md

 dynamic result = cfg.Database.ExecuteQuery(qb);
 ```
 All calculated queries will be named autoamtically according their operation and column, unless you specify the naming.
-Should to column names collide, like person.Name and pet.Name, you can supply an alternate name for any column
+Should two column names collide, like person.Name and pet.Name, you can supply an alternate name for any column
-Same example as above, but extended and with custom naming
+Example with custom naming:
 ```csharp
 var qb = new QueryBuilder()
     .Select<Person>(x => x.Name, x => x.MyLuckyNumber)